vedph/cadmus_web/doc/docker.md

 When you want to stop the service, break from it in the console and to clean up enter `sudo docker-compose down`.

+## Building a Docker Image

+The Docker Hub is configured to automatically build on push.
+Should you need to manually build an image:

+1. build the app: `ng build --prod`.
+You can eventually customize the `env.js` parameters in the `dist` output folder.

+2. issue this command: `docker build . -t vedph2020/cadmus_web:latest`.

+3. if you want to publish the image in the Hub, login (`docker login --username vedph`) and push the image (`docker push vedph2020/cadmus_web:latest`).

 ## Consuming a Docker Image

 ### Windows - Setup Docker